uxcam/cordova-uxcam/README.md

 STEP 2: START UXCAM

-Call the startApplicationWithKey method on deviceready to start the UXCam session:
+Call the startWithKey method on deviceready to start the UXCam session:

-#### startApplicationWithKey
+#### startWithKey
 Starts the UXCam session

-UXCam.startApplicationWithKey("API-key from https://www.uxcam.com to be placed here - this is your user account API key and is the same for all projects");
+UXCam.startWithKey("API-key from https://www.uxcam.com to be placed here - this is your user account API key and is the same for all projects");

 ---